Curriculum Vitae

 I

-met their social and cultural needs.
-I was also responsible for ensuring that
+potential foster placement met their social and cultural needs.

 I